ding-lab/misplice/README.md

 # MiSplice pipeline v1.2 #

-HG38 reference, for old HG19 version, please go v1.1 branch
+HG38 reference.
+For old HG19 reference, please use v1.1 branch

-Song Cao, Reyka Jayasinghe, Qingsong Gao, Mike Wendl

 Pipeline for discovering splice-site creating mutations (SCMs) from RNA-Seq.
 It works on LSF job scheduler and can run multiple jobs in parallel.